MicrosoftDocs/powerapps-docs/powerapps-docs/maker/signup-for-powerapps.md

 To find out which license or licenses you already have, try to [sign in to PowerApps](https://web.powerapps.com?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) with your work or school credentials.

-- If you can't sign in, you don't have any PowerApps licenses, so you'll need to [get a license from scratch](#get-a-license-from-scratch) to use PowerApps.
+- If you can't sign in, you don't have any PowerApps licenses.
+To use PowerApps, you'll need to [get a license from scratch](#get-a-license-from-scratch).

     > [!IMPORTANT]
     > You can't sign in by using a personal email address, such as one that ends in outlook.com, hotmail.com or gmail.com.
 For more information, see [What email address can I use?](#what-email-address-can-i-use) later in this topic.